 Please cite RepeatMasker as:

-- Input FASTA: Select the file that contains the DNA sequences to be masked.
+Input Sequences: Select the file that contains the DNA sequences to be masked.
 Input sequences must be in FASTA format.

 Figure 1: Input Page

-- RMBlast: Is a RepeatMasker compatible version of the NCBI Blast tool suite.
+RMBlast: This is a RepeatMasker compatible version of the NCBI Blast tool suite.

-- RepBase: We highly recommend obtaining the RepeatMasker edition of RepBase.
-Searches are optimized to use this database and can produce higher quality annotations.
-To obtain RepBase RepeatMasker edition go to the Genetic Information Institute website.
+RepBase: We highly recommend obtaining the RepeatMasker edition of RepBase.
+Searches are optimized to use this database and can produce higher-quality annotations.
+To obtain the RepBase RepeatMasker edition go to the Genetic Information Institute website.
 This option expects an EMBL file as a database file.